john-cd/rust_howto/bk/src/categories/development-tools_testing/fuzzing.md

 proptest, quickcheck: These crates are used for property-based testing, which is a different but complementary technique to fuzzing.
 Property-based testing generates many random inputs to verify properties of your code.

-In almost all cases, cargo fuzz will be your primary tool for fuzzing Rust code.
-It uses libFuzzer, a powerful and modern fuzzing engine, and simplifies the fuzzing process significantly.
+In almost all cases, `cargo fuzz` will be your primary tool for fuzzing Rust code.
+It uses `libFuzzer`, a powerful and modern fuzzing engine, and simplifies the fuzzing process significantly.
 Make sure you define good fuzz targets and use sanitizers to detect errors effectively.

 </div>